Monuriki: History

 Following the mutiny on HMS Bounty on 28 April 1789, Captain William Bligh was the first westerner to sight this group of 20 islands, when Bligh's open-boat journey made the first passage by Europeans through the Fiji Islands.
 However, the Yasawas remained largely ignored by the wider world until the United States used them for communication outposts during World War II.
 On his way to Kupang, Captain Bligh and his crew became the first Europeans to visit several islands in the Fijian island group, which is why the sea area north of Viti Levu, which encloses Monuriki, is named "Bligh Water".
 Bligh Water, together with the Koro Sea, are situated in the middle of the map of Fiji and more or less separate the north of the country from the south.

 The uninhabited island was used as the filming location for the 2000 film Cast Away, starring Tom Hanks.
 As the sole survivor of a plane crash, he is forced to survive on an island like a modern-day Robinson Crusoe.
 Since the film, Monuriki has become a tourist attraction.

 In popular culture

 Monuriki was featured as the anonymous island in the 2000 Robert Zemeckis film Cast Away, starring Tom Hanks; some tourists and travel agents refer to Monuriki as 'Cast Away Island', which is not to be confused with Castaway Island, or Qalito, an actual Fijian island within the Mamanuca Islands.

+On April 6, 2026, the cruise ship Fiji Princess ran aground on the island suffering serious damage.